obonaventure/cnp3/book/transport/principles.rst

    Pipelining to improve the performance of transport protocols

-`Pipelining` allows the sender to transmit segments faster, but we need to ensure that the receiver does not become overloaded.
+`Pipelining` allows the sender to transmit segments at a higher rate, but we need to ensure that the receiver does not become overloaded.
 Otherwise, the segments sent by the sender are not correctly received by the destination.
 The transport protocols that rely on pipelining allow the sender to transmit `W` unacknowledged segments before being forced to wait for an acknowledgement from the receiving entity.

 This is implemented by using a `sliding window`.
 The sliding window is the set of consecutive sequence numbers that the sender can use when transmitting segments without being forced to wait for an acknowledgement.
 The figure below shows a sliding window that contains five segments (`6,7,8,9` and `10`).
 Two of these sequence numbers (`6` and `7`) have been used to send segments and only three sequence numbers (`8`, `9` and `10`) remain in the sliding window.
 The sliding window is said to be closed once all sequence numbers contained in the sliding window have been used.